 Students with a bachelor’s degree in biology, chemistry, molecular biology, biochemistry, neuroscience, pharmacy, or related sciences are encouraged to apply.
-This program does not require applicants to provide GRE or other graduate entrance exam scores, but does allow you to upload scores if you feel they enhance your application.
-If you choose to submit test scores, you may enter them on the Test Scores page.
-If you choose to enter self-reported test scores, official test scores will become a required component of your application.
-The TOEFL test is required of all foreign applicants.
+This program does not require applicants to provide GRE or other graduate entrance exam scores.
+If your first language is not English, you must submit English Language Proficiency Test Scores.

 To apply, please visit the Duke University Graduate School web site.
 All application materials should be sent to the graduate school office.
-The institutional code for the Duke University Graduate School is 5156 for both the GRE and TOEFL.
-No departmental code is necessary since all test scores come to the Graduate School and are distributed to the appropriate departments.
 Once all materials are received, the department will review the application.

 We do not accept applications for spring semester matriculation.

-Admissions Program Statistics for the last 10 years, including average GPA and GRE’s, is available on the graduate school web site at: http://gradschool.duke.edu/about/program-statistics.
+Admissions Program Statistics for the last 10 years are available on the The Graduate School website.